DoctorMcKay/node-b2ens/README.md

 Each file is encrypted using `AES-256-CTR` with a per-file key.
 The symmetric key is RSA-encrypted and stored in the uploaded file alongside the encrypted data.
 The final 20 bytes of each uploaded file are a HMAC.

-Files under 10 MB in size are encrypted in memory and then uploaded whole.
-Files larger than 10 MB are encrypted as a stream and uploaded in chunks at least 5 MB in size.
+Files under 100 MB are streamed from disk, encrypted as a stream, and uploaded in a single part.
+Files larger than 100 MB will be uploaded in chunks at most 50 MB in size.
+**Please note:** Due to the nature of multi-threaded encrypted uploads, each chunk in a large file must be loaded into memory prior to being uploaded.
+Therefore, a large-file upload will consume at least `uploadThreads` × 50 MB.
+Please take this into consideration on a device with limited RAM (e.g. a Raspberry Pi).

 Currently it is possible to decrypt files, but only individually.
 Eventually there will be a command to download and decrypt the entire bucket.